curtisalexander/readstat-rs/README.md

 ```

 ## Compatibility
-- Linux &rarr; developed on Linux and tested there
+- Linux &rarr; developed on Linux; succesfully builds and runs
-- macOS &rarr; have not tested; may build and run
+- macOS &rarr; have not tested; *may* build and run
 - Windows &rarr; does not build; [readstat-sys](https://github.com/curtisalexander/readstat-rs/tree/main/readstat-sys) crate needs work to build on Windows

 ## Goals